A Centennial… Already!

 As we celebrate our centennial we deeply and sincerely appreciate the allegiance of our clients, lawyers and staff.
 Without your trust and loyalty, RSS would not be looking forward with excitement and optimism for the future.

 Once again, our very best wishes for the New Year.

 Keep safe and healthy.

 M&As, Financing and Business Transactions

-Represented the vendor in the sale of his 50% shareholding of a Montreal transportation logistics company to his partner.
+- Advised the vendor in the sale among partners of 50% of a Montreal transportation logistics company.
 Sharon G. Druker.

 Tax, Estate Planning and High-Net-Worth Individuals